 Evaluate Your Existing Coverage

 Start by assessing your current life insurance coverage.
 Consider the amount of coverage you have, the beneficiaries designated on your policy, and any limitations or exclusions.
-Determine whether your existing coverage adequately protects your loved ones and meets your financial goals.
+Determine whether your coverage adequately protects your loved ones and meets your financial goals.

 Assess Your Financial Responsibilities